Course Policies

 - The student athlete is expected, where possible, to schedule classes on days and at hours that do not conflict with athletic schedules.

-- Athletes are not excused from classes for practice or training-room treatment on nongame days.
+- Athletes are not excused from classes for practice or training-room treatment on non-game days.

 IV.
-Consistent with guidelines set forth by the Family and Medical Leave Act, students who become parents of new children or have children with serious health conditions that require the student-parent to miss up to the equivalent of 2 weeks during a 15-week semester shall be given an excused absence for the courses that are missed.
-Students will work with respective faculty members to make up course work as described in part I of this policy.
-Students required to miss more than the equivalent of 2 weeks during a 15-week semester can withdraw from the term up until the term-withdraw deadline.
-Students required to miss more than one semester should also refer to Admissions policy on consecutive non-enrollment.
-Students are encouraged to contact Student Assistance for additional information.
+Consistent with guidelines set forth by the Family and Medical Leave Act, students who become parents of new children or have children with serious health conditions that require the student-parent to miss up to 2 weeks during a 15-week semester, or the equivalent, will be given a university-excused absence for the courses that are missed.
+Students are responsible for contacting Student Assistance for documentation as soon as possible to facilitate make-up course work.
+Students required to miss more than 2 weeks during a 15-week semester, or the equivalent, can withdraw from the term up until the term-withdraw deadline.

-V. West Chester University recognizes excused absences in accordance with federal and state legal statutes including but limited to compliance with jury duty, subpoenas, and notices of deposition.
-Such excused absences will be dealt with as described in part I of this policy.
+V. West Chester University acknowledges excused absences in accordance with federal and state legal statutes, including but not limited to compliance with jury duty, subpoenas, and notices of deposition.
+Students are responsible for contacting Student Assistance for documentation as soon as possible to facilitate make-up course work.

 Closed Captioning Policy